 When to bother with a cover letter at all

 Not every application needs one.
-If you're applying to a high-volume tech role through an online portal with no cover letter field, spend that time on your resume instead.
+If you are applying to a high-volume tech role through an online portal with no cover letter field, spend that time on your resume instead.

 The one thing you should not do

-And don't use the same letter for every application.
+And do not use the same letter for every application.
 The entire point of AI-assisted cover letters is personalization at scale.
 A letter tailored for a data analyst role at a healthcare startup should read nothing like one for the same title at a financial services firm.

 Related reading: